phloreenm/MP2-JS--CI-CoBC-FM/README.md

 - ``` The deviceorientation events are blocked by permissions policy.
 See https://github.com/w3c/webappsec-permissions-policy/blob/master/features.md#sensor-features ```
   - Cause
   - Solution
+- Using hard-coded API-KEYs from Google API
+  - Issue: couldn't find a solution to save environment variables to a file and use this file to store the variables everywhere (VSCode IDE, GitPod environment, GitHub & GitHub pages)
+  - Solution: hard coded the API-KEYs and later create environment variables in each running environment separately.
+Not ideally, but is working on GitHub (An emerging issue is that if you deploy the site to Netlify, you must create environment variables again).
 ---
 **BUGS**
 - navigating between the cities: